-When Confucius was given a position as a senior magistrate (大司寇) in Lu, he appointed Boniu to his previous post as governor of Zhongdu (中都宰), a small city in what is now Wenshang County in Shandong province.
+When Confucius was given the position of Minister of Justice (大司寇) for the state of Lu, he appointed Ran Geng to his previous post as governor of Zhongdu (中都宰), a small city in what is now Wenshang County in Shandong province.

-Confucius greatly admired Boniu for his kindness and virtuous conduct.
-He was grief-stricken when he died from an unknown contagious disease, bitterly lamenting in Chapter X of Book 6: “He is dying.
+Confucius greatly admired Ran for his kindness and virtuous conduct.
+He was grief-stricken when he died from an unknown contagious disease, possibly leprosy, bitterly lamenting in Chapter 10 of Book 6: “He is dying.
 Such is fate, alas!
 That such a man should have an illness like this!
 That such a man should have an illness like this!”